County Attorney Brian Lutes

 The County Attorney is elected by the residents of Wright County to a 4-year term.
-The current County Attorney is Tom Kelly.
-Tom Kelly has been with the Wright County Attorney's Office since 1984 and was Chief of the Criminal Division between 1990 and 1998.
-He was elected County Attorney in the fall of 1998.
+The current County Attorney is Brian Lutes.
+Brian Lutes has been with the Wright County Attorney's Office for 21 years.
+He was appointed County Attorney and officially started January 4, 2021.
+Brian Lutes was reelected in 2022 and sworn in on January 3, 2023.

 - 1 County Attorney

 - 1 Chief of Criminal Division

 - 1 Chief of Civil Division

 - 12 Assistant County Attorneys